-Houston Food Bank strongly opposes the proposed public charge rule that would make it difficult for immigrant families and children to access life-sustaining health and human service programs such as the Supplemental Nutrition Assistance Program (SNAP), formerly food stamps.
+Houston Food Bank strongly opposes the proposed public charge rule that would make it difficult for immigrant families and children to access life-sustaining health and human service programs such as the Supplemental Nutrition Assistance Program (SNAP).
 We oppose punishing immigrant individuals and families who are in the process of becoming citizens for trying to access food.
 We call on our community members to take action and submit a comment to the Federal Register before the proposed changes become policy.

 On October 10, 2018, the Department of Homeland Security (DHS) published a proposed “public charge” rule in the Federal Register.
 Proposed changes to the public charge rule could put immigrants applying to become U.S. citizens at risk of being denied a green card and permanent residency if they utilize public programs like SNAP or Medicaid.
 DHS is currently requesting public comments on the rule now through December 10, 2018 before making final determinations on the policy.